-Admission to the university does not guarantee campus housing accommodations at IUPUI.
-Students must file separate applications for housing in order to reserve spaces and should apply as soon as they decide to attend school at this campus.
+Admission to the university does not guarantee campus housing at IUPUI.
+Students must file separate applications for housing to reserve spaces and should apply as soon as they decide to attend school at this campus.
 Assignments are made based on the date of receipt of the application and the \$15 application fee.
 Persons may apply for housing even though they are not yet admitted to the university.
 Waiting lists may exist for certain types of accommodations.

-Students interested in living on campus may apply to live in Ball Residence, Graduate Townhouse Apartments, or Warthin Apartments.
-Within the Warthin apartment building is the International House, which houses about 50 students and researchers from the United States and other countries.
+Students interested in living on campus may apply to live in Ball Residence, International House, Graduate Townhouse Apartments, or Warthin Apartments.
 Accommodations for students with disabilities are available.
 Campus housing is allocated on a first-come basis.

-For additional information, contact the Department of Campus Housing, Ball Residence 107, 1226 W. Michigan Street, IUPUI, Indianapolis, IN 46202-5180 [(317) 274-7200].
+For additional information, contact the Department of Campus Housing, Ball Residence 107, 1226 W. Michigan Street, IUPUI, Indianapolis, IN 46202-5180.
+The department's phone numbers are (317) 274-7200 and (800) 631-3974.